alex-gutev/live_cells/docs-src/docs/basics/cells.md

 final sum = ValueCell.computed(() => a() + b());
 ```

-In the above example, `sum` is a computed cell with the value defined
+In the above example, `sum` is a computed cell with its value defined
 as the sum of cells `a` and `b`.
 The value of `sum` is recomputed
-whenever the values of either `a` or `b` change.
+whenever the value of either `a` or `b` changes.
 This is demonstrated
 below:

 ```dart title="Computed cells"